Azure/azure-sdk/docs/python/introduction.md

     pass
 ```

-{% include requirement/MUST %} use ALL CAPS for constants:
+{% include requirement/MUST id="python-codestyle-const-naming" %} use ALL CAPS for constants:

 ```python
 # Yes: